In this no-code tutorial, you'll learn how to automatically generate any kind of marketing video using Zapier and Creatomate's video generation API.

 Now that our template is ready, let's move on to the next step: building our Zap.

-Every Zap starts with a trigger, a specific event that sets the automation in motion.
-This trigger can be anything, such as adding a new record to your Airtable base, creating a new row in Google Sheets, receiving a new message in a Slack channel, just to name a few.
-In addition to initiating the automation, the trigger must also contain the content you want to use in your video.
-This is specifically the data that will replace the template's dynamic elements.
+Every Zap starts with a trigger, a specific event that kicks off the automation.
+This could be anything: adding a new record to your Airtable base, creating a new row in Google Sheets, or receiving a message in a Slack channel, to name just a few.

 Log in to your Zapier account or sign up for free if you don't already have one.